Sex Hormone-Binding Globulin (SHBG) Test

 Frequently Asked Questions (FAQs)

-Why is the SHBG test done?
+What is the SHBG test used for?

 How is the SHBG test performed?